bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-08-my-own-private-idaho.md

 _What about the Shakespeare?
 What do you think it does to the film?_

 I had three different screenplays and segments of each were mixed and cut together.
 There was one whole screenplay that was just a modernised version of _Henry IV_.
 I thought it was interesting that Shakespeare was writing about similar characters to the ones I was writing about – I realised that while I was watching Orson Welles’ _Chimes at Midnight_.
 Then I also had a short story I had written about Ray and his cousin Little George.
 Ray was a hustler but Little George was just on the street.
 The story was told through Little George’s eyes; he had narcolepsy.
 They went to Mexico and Ray fell in love with a girl and had to ditch Little George.
 And then there was a third script about Mike and Scott, but with less of Scott – he was Mike’s friend but he wasn’t a rich kid and I don’t think they went on a trip and there wasn’t any Shakespeare.
 So the three scripts were put together and I thought we’d cast street kids and see if they could connect with the Shakespearean words and make any sense of them.
 So the final version still had one foot in Shakespeare, but now I’m casting Keanu Reeves.
 So I thought of it as characters who are speaking in their own secret language when they’re together – it’s their way of having fun.

-Amy Taubin, _Sight and Sound_, January 1992
+**Article and interview by Amy Taubin, _Sight and Sound_, January 1992**

-<![endif]-->
+<br><br>

 **MY OWN PRIVATE IDAHO**
 _Director_: Gus Van Sant
 _Production Company_: New Line Cinema
 _Executive Producer_: Gus Van Sant